vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 K, and of sins committed 10 K by one who dies outside K 640-41, several images of Kesava existed at K. 636n, śrāddba should be per formed at K 639, stotra of Durgā called Vajrapañjara 638, sub-tīrthas at K, are pamerous 638, temple of Bhairavapātba, sopposed to be kotwal of K., who wields thick stone cudgel 638, temple of Durgā at K very popular and much frequented 638, temple of Saksı-Vidāyaka 637, temple of Tārakessara dear Madi karnıkā 635, temple of Viśvasatha re-established by Nārāyanabbatta about 1585 A, D, was desecrated by rurangzeb 631-32, there are about 1500 temples in K built duriag the Sast 225 years, 632, there is o Kasia holy place at every step and there is not even as much space as a sesamum grain which bas not a longa 631, there seere one bandred temples 10 K. 10 Hiouen Thsang's time and 10 one of them there svas a copper image of Alabādeta about 100 feet bigb 631, thoogb crepation of corpses is continually going on, set Banaras, owing to the Ganges, is held parest 626, though Kaśi, Vārā- nasi and Asimakta arc generally

-used as synonyms, sometimes a distinction is made in their extent 627-629, traditions of great learping associated with K as vouched for by Kasih handa, Alberuni and A10-1 Akbarı 641-642, Vācaspati held that Avimaltesvara-luga is the same as Viśvanatha, but the Skandapurana treats them as distinct 633, Vada parva states that by visiting Avi mokta and by a bath there pilgrim be comes free from the sia of brābmada marder and by dying there secures molsa 629, Vārānasi was borot by Nikumbba, a gana of Siva and was re-established by Divodāsa 620, Viṣṇu is said by Kaśikhanda to have assigned a place called Dharmalsetra to the north of Kaśi and stayed there in the form of Buddha 641, Viśve śvara or Viśvanatha is the tutelary deity of Bagaras and the principal temple in it and every resident is required every day to take a bath 10 the Ganga and sist Visveśs ara 692, mas burnt by Krsna with bis cakra 10 pursuit of a krtya 622, was the capital of Brahmadatta kings accord iog to the Jātabas and Parinas 621, was the capital of the kāsis 619, was tbe game of a country long be fore the Sat Br, was composed 619, yātrās of great logas should be celebrated every month from the
+used as synonyms, sometimes a distinction is made in their extent 627-629, traditions of great learping associated with K as vouched for by Kasih handa, Alberuni and A10-1 Akbarı 641-642, Vācaspati held that Avimaltesvara-luga is the same as Viśvanatha, but the Skandapurana treats them as distinct 633, Vada parva states that by visiting Avi mokta and by a bath there pilgrim be comes free from the sia of brābmada marder and by dying there secures molsa 629, Vārānasi was borot by Nikumbba, a gana of Śiva and was re-established by Divodāsa 620, Viṣṇu is said by Kaśikhanda to have assigned a place called Dharmalsetra to the north of Kaśi and stayed there in the form of Buddha 641, Viśve śvara or Viśvanatha is the tutelary deity of Bagaras and the principal temple in it and every resident is required every day to take a bath 10 the Ganga and sist Visveśs ara 692, mas burnt by Krsna with bis cakra 10 pursuit of a krtya 622, was the capital of Brahmadatta kings accord iog to the Jātabas and Parinas 621, was the capital of the kāsis 619, was tbe game of a country long be fore the Sat Br, was composed 619, yātrās of great logas should be celebrated every month from the

 Arst tithi Qawards 640 Kaśkā, com. on Pāniai 162 Kāsilhanda, part of Slaadapurāna,